TrRollet/QuizzCord/README.md

 // async function
 let question = quizz.getQuestion();
 const answer = "Paris";
-const correct = await quizz.checkAnswer(answer); // If the answer is correct, the score of the user is incremented (custom points in future versions) if (correct) {
+const correct = await quizz.checkAnswer(user.id, answer); // If the answer is correct, the score of the user is incremented (custom points in future versions) if (correct) {
 	let score = quizz.getScore(user.id);
 	quizz.nextQuestion();